 PRESSURE FLOW STUDY

 The pressure flow study is a study that measures how well the bladder muscles, called the sphincter, and the urethra work together.
 This test may be done either standing or sitting on the commode during which the bladder will be filled until completely full.
-At capacity, you will be asked to urinate and a compute will measure the strength of the bladder muscles and sphincter, flow rate of the urine, and urine volume.
+At capacity, you will be asked to urinate and a computer will measure the strength of the bladder muscles and sphincter, flow rate of the urine, and urine volume.

 HOW TO MAKE AN APPOINTMENT